 Using color psychology to evoke emotions

 First the good news.
-Researchers have found that 90% of a snap judgement about a product is made based on color.
+According to Course Hero, it was found that 90% of a snap judgement about a product is made based on color.
 And the bad news?
 What that judgement will be is too dependent on personal experience to make it possible to say that blue does this or red does that.
-This means that the argument that you want to choose orange because it is interpreted as being cheerful holds about as much water as choosing it because it’s your partner’s favorite color.

 There is some more good news, though.
 What actually matters to people is color fit.
 People take the color and try to fit it to what the brand is trying to evoke.
 If that matches up, then the brand gets brownie points.